| Musical Style: Melodic Power Metal | Produced By: Markus Sigfridsson & Tobias Enbert |

-A beating heart and waves washing upon the shore introduces instrumental album opener "Into The Afterlife".
-After moving forward to a combination of rhythm guitar and double bass, a lead guitar and keyboard trade off closes out its last forty-five seconds.
+A beating heart and waves washing upon the shore introduces instrumental album opener “Into The Afterlife”.
+Moving forward to a blend of rhythm guitar and double bass, the song closes out its final seconds to a lead guitar and keyboard trade off.

 Someone told you there's a man called Christ